vsm/vsm-dictionary/Dictionary.spec.md

     + Note: the cache stores only one version of a fixedTerm, regardless of how it may have been z-pruned.
 It stores fixedTerms by 'id+str' cache-key, (not by id+str+zOptions).
-      This is because we assume that entries from a particular subdictionary will always be z-pruned in the same way.
-So there will be no change in how a particular entry is z-pruned/-requested.
+      This is because we assume that requested fixedTerms/entries will always be z-pruned/requested in the same way.
+(This may be changed though in a future implementation, perhaps by always preloading fixedTerms with their full z-object).
     - `cb`: {Function}: callback with argument:
       - `err`: {null|String|Object}:
         an error will be generated if some maximum number of requested items was